Localization and nilpotent spaces in A^1-homotopy theory: Nilpotence in -homotopy theory

 \subsubsection{Examples of $\aone$-nilpotent spaces}

 Examples of $\aone$-nilpotent spaces may be built from those in Example~\ref{ex:basicexamples} by taking homotopy fibers of maps.

-\begin{ex} Any finite product of spaces of connected spaces of the form $K(\mathbf{A},i)$ is also an $\aone$-simple space and thus $\aone$-nilpotent.
-By an $\aone$-polyGEM, we will mean a space contained in the smallest class of spaces such that i) it contains finite products of Eilenberg--Mac Lane spaces, and ii) it is closed under taking homotopy fibers of morphisms of $\aone$-polyGEMs.
+\begin{ex} Any finite product of ($\aone$-connected) spaces of the form $K(\mathbf{A},i)$ is also an $\aone$-simple space and thus $\aone$-nilpotent.
+By an $\aone$-polyGEM, we will mean a space contained in the smallest class of spaces that i) contains finite products of Eilenberg--Mac Lane spaces, and ii) is closed under the operation of taking homotopy fibers of morphisms of $\aone$-polyGEMs.
 A straightforward induction argument appealing to Corollary~\ref{cor:weaklyaonenilpotentfibersequences} guarantees that such spaces are automatically $\aone$-nilpotent.
-Thus, for example, any finite Postnikov section of an $\aone$-nilpotent spaces is an $\aone$-polyGEM. \end{ex}
+For example, any finite Postnikov truncation of an $\aone$-nilpotent space is an $\aone$-polyGEM. \end{ex}

 More interesting examples of $\aone$-nilpotent spaces are constructed in the following result.

 \begin{thm} Suppose $k$ is a perfect field, and assume $G$ is a split, semi-simple, simply connected $k$-group scheme, and let $B$ be a split Borel subgroup.
 For every integer $n \geq 0$, the space $\Omega_{\gm{\sma n}}G/B$ is $\aone$-nilpotent. \end{thm}